You are here:

 If you have more than one entry point or building you’ll be in one of three scenarios:

-1. You want all your devices to display the same sign-in buttons = No need to set up a new destination or locations.
+1. You want all your devices to display the same sign-in buttons = No need to set up a new destination or location.

 2. You want to change the sign-in buttons on one or more of your devices = No need to set up a new destination or location.